ankita-2021/Forecasting-Project---Beverage-Sales/README.md

-# Beverage Sales Forecasting — MicroGCC Assessment
+# Beverage Sales Forecasting Project

 ## Problem Statement
 Predict the next 8 weeks of beverage sales for 43 US states using historical weekly data (2019–2023).